yehonadav/python_course/final_project/README.md

 -------------------

 each collaborator must share his IP, port number and routes as well as an api of the routes.
+each collaborator must share his source code via github, create a project and share it with other collaborators.
 run the application from the same LAN as the other collaborators.
 complicated services can be developed by a group of collaborators.
 HAVE FUN!